 OMT WebOrganization and Management Theory Division of the Academy of Management

 First awarded in 2010, the Best Published Paper Award recognizes a journal paper published in the previous year that advances our theoretical understanding of organizations, organizing, and management.
+The paper is awarded through a committee process that combs articles published in journals identified by the OMT Executive Committee.
+The committee selects a potential prize winners those papers that are in the domain of organizational and management theory division.
+Papers for consideration by the committee cannot be self-nominated.

 2014 OMT Best Published Paper Award